-It’s true, Christmas is the most wonderful time of the year.
-Okay, don’t hate me.
-I’m one of those people who starts playing Christmas music the second Halloween is over!
-I feel like the season goes by too quickly and it brings me joy when dealing with the cooler weather and darker days.
+Christmas is the most wonderful time of the year.
+I’m one of those people who starts playing Christmas music on November 1st!
+I feel like the season goes by too quickly, and it brings me joy when dealing with the cooler weather and darker days.

 This post contains affiliate links.